 In 2019 the quality standard for glaucoma in adults (QS7) was updated and replaced by this new quality standard on serious eye disorders.
 Some statements from QS7 prioritised in 2011 were updated (2011, updated 2017).
 New statements (new 2019) were added on cataracts, AMD and support for people with vision impairment.
 For more information, see update information.

-Statements from the 2011 quality standard for glaucoma in adults that may still be useful at a local level, but are no longer considered national priorities for improvement:
+Statements from the 2011 quality standard for glaucoma in adults that are still supported by the evidence may still be useful at a local level:

 People are referred to a consultant ophthalmologist for further assessment and definitive diagnosis if the optometrist or other healthcare professional suspects chronic open angle glaucoma (COAG).
 There are local agreements in place for referral refinement.